-- After Faculty of Record recommends specific assessments for a course, the ISD will fully develop the assessments (primarily tests, quizzes, etc.) to include developing rubrics. - Provide a technical review of the syllabus, lesson plans, curriculum plan and verify it aligns with the CADP or Civilian PCE Program design plans, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.). - Set up End of Course Surveys for each section and provide the links back to the faculty of record. - Work with the contractor for Canvas to ensure all course content and assessments are uploaded and designed as intended. - Provide a draft comprehensive report on both direct and indirect measures (use template) to the faculty of record and cc the Associate Dean and Dean of Academic Affairs within 5 days of course completion. - Follow the timeline for faculty of record and ISD for course development that starts 120 days before a course begins (see CADP Handbook par.
+- After Faculty of Record identifies specific assessments for a course, the ISD may be requested to assist the Faculty of Record to develop the assessments (primarily tests, quizzes, etc.) to include developing rubrics. - Provide a technical review of the syllabus, lesson plans, curriculum plan and verify it aligns with the CADP or Civilian PCE Program design plans, is at the appropriate level of learning and meets all applicable standards (SACSCOC, AU, Eaker, etc.). - Set up End of Course Surveys for each section and provide the links back to the faculty of record. - Review the comprehensive report on both direct and indirect measures developed by the faculty of record and provide feedback within 3 business days of receiving it.

+- Follow the timeline for faculty of record and ISD for course development that starts 120 days before a course begins (see CADP Handbook par.
 6.6). - Update audit reports by course as needed. - Review Academic Design Plan to propose any changes that may be needed. - Maintain a current crosswalk of Program Learning Outcomes, Program Student Learning Outcomes, Course Objectives, Lesson Objectives and Lesson Student Learning Outcomes all the way to assessment questions to ensure alignment. - Review and track content from various courses to recommend any adjustments that may be needed in level of learning, repetition of concepts, etc. - Complete a Program Assessment based on the design plan to determine program effectiveness.
 The report is due 30 days after completing the last core class (Term 10).